Skip to main content

 How much of our water supply is affected?

-Orange County Water District (OCWD) and the water retailers it serves provide safe and dependable drinking water that continually meets all state and federal drinking water standards.
+Orange County Water District (OCWD) and the water retailers it serves provide dependable drinking water that continually meets all state and federal drinking water standards.
 The state of California has established advisory levels for three PFAS compounds.
 In order to meet California’s advisory Response Levels for PFAS in drinking water, several dozen wells are impacted and future wells may be taken out of service.
 The loss of wells will impose unbudgeted costs on retail water agencies in OCWD’s service area that depend on groundwater for 77% of their supply.
 Agencies will have to temporarily purchase more costly imported surface water to replace PFAS contaminated supplies.
 The cost of purchasing imported water may place a burden on ratepayers of up to $20 per monthly water bill.

 What Garden Grove and OCWD doing to treat and remove PFAS?